Diversity Makes a Difference

 If available, the chart below will include the male to female ratio among Bradford School's faculty.

-The ratio of male to female faculty at Bradford School is on par with national averages.
+The ratio of male to female faculty at Bradford School is below national averages.

 School Tends to Attract Students From Its Home State